Close

 iii) Number of complaints pending as on end of the financial year: 1 (One) under progress

-To build awareness in this area, the Company has been publishing newsletter, emailers, posters, conducting online training module and monthly induction training for newly joined employees.
+To build awareness in this area, the Company has been publishing newsletters, emailers, posters, conducting online training modules and monthly induction training for newly joined employees.
 Besides the refresher, virtual training programmes are conducted in the organization on a continuous basis for employees (including blue collared employees), consultants, contractual employees and permanent/contractual workers in regional languages.
 The Internal Committee has also conducted informal sessions to check the pulse at the grassroot levels.

-27. Business Responsibility Report (BRR)
+28. Business Responsibility and Sustainability Report (BRSR)

-28. Other Disclosures
+29. Other Disclosures

-a) The Company has not issued equity shares with differential rights as to dividend, voting or otherwise.
+a.
+The Company has not issued equity shares with differential rights as to dividend, voting or otherwise.

-b) The Company has not issued any sweat equity shares to its directors or employees.
+b.
+The Company has not issued any sweat equity shares to its directors or employees.

-c) No application has been made under the Insolvency and Bankruptcy Code; hence the requirement to disclose the details of application made or any proceeding pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016) during the year along with their status as at the end of the financial year is not applicable.
+c.
+No application has been made under the Insolvency and Bankruptcy Code; hence the requirement to disclose the details of application made or any proceeding pending under the Insolvency and Bankruptcy Code, 2016 (31 of 2016) during the year along with their status as at the end of the financial year is not applicable.

-d) The requirement to disclose the details of difference between amount of the valuation done at the time of onetime settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof, is not applicable.
+d.
+The requirement to disclose the details of difference between amount of the valuation done at the time of onetime settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof, is not applicable.

-29. Directors' responsibility report
+30. Directors' responsibility report

-(i) in the preparation of the annual accounts for the financial year ended March 31, 2022, the applicable accounting standards have been followed and there are no material departures;
+(i) in the preparation of the annual accounts for the financial year ended March 31, 2023, the applicable accounting standards have been followed and there are no material departures;

-(ii) the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2022 and of the profit of the Company for year ended on that date;
+(ii) the Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2023 and of the profit of the Company for year ended on that date;

 (iii) the Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;